Sharatmaharjan/Notes/BIM/4th sem/BDCN/Unit 3: Physical Layer (7 LHrs).md

     * Regulation of frequency bands.
 * **Practical Example:** Wi-Fi (802.11), Bluetooth, cellular networks (2G, 3G, 4G, 5G).

-#### 3.5 Microwave (Wireless)
+#### 3.5 Microwave (Wireless 0.3 GHz) to 300 GHz.)

-* **Explanation:** Uses high-frequency radio waves (microwaves) for communication.
+* **Explanation:** Microwaves are actually a subset of radio waves, uses high-frequency radio waves (microwaves) for communication.
 Typically line-of-sight transmission, meaning the transmitter and receiver must have an unobstructed path.
 * **Types:**
     * **Terrestrial Microwave:** Antennas mounted on towers transmit signals directly to each other.
     * **Satellite Microwave:** Signals are beamed from an earth station to a satellite in orbit, which then retransmits them to another earth station.